-- physical inspection of two sampling stations for air-borne activity (filters, TLDs and Rn measurements); - receipt at the laboratory of samples, their stabilisation and storage; - documentation and related aspects; and, - exit meeting where the inspectors reviewed their main observation
+- Entrance meeting; - Physical inspection of one upstream and one downstream water sampling station, as well as of the discharge point to the river Águeda itself. - Physical inspection of two sampling stations for air-borne activity (filters, TLDs and Rn measurements). - Receipt at the laboratory of samples, their stabilisation and storage. - Documentation and related aspects. - Exit meeting where the inspectors reviewed their main observation.